 The problem with expressing miracle impulses indiscriminately is that I will end up giving miracles where there really isn’t an openness to them, and as a result my efforts will be wasted and I will end up exhausted.
 In fact, Jesus attributes the relatively early death of Edgar Cayce at age 67 to this very process.
 In the early 1940’s, Cayce was deluged with requests for readings.
 He couldn’t stop himself from doing more than his health could tolerate, and he subsequently died.
 Jesus comments:

-While there is no doubt that what he did came from Me, he could not be induced to ask Me each time whether I wanted him to perform this particular miracle [Cayce's psychic readings are thus labeled "miracles"].
+While what he did came from Me, he could not be induced to ask Me each time whether I wanted him to perform this particular miracle.
 If he had, he would not have performed any miracles that could not get through constructively, and would thus have saved himself unnecessary strain.

-"The answer," Jesus concludes, "is never perform a miracle without asking me if you should.
-This spares you from exhaustion."
+“The answer,” Jesus concludes, “is to never perform a miracle without asking me if you should.
+This spares you from exhaustion” (T-1.35.5:1-2).
 He selects which miracles are appropriate to give based on his awareness of which individuals are likely to let the miracle in and then pass it on to others.
-"Miracles are selective only in the sense that they are directed towards those who can use them for themselves.
-Since this makes it inevitable that they will extend them to others, a strong chain of Atonement is welded" (T-1.III.9:1-2).
+“Christ-controlled miracles are selective only in that they are directed toward those who can use them for themselves.
+Since this makes it inevitable that they will extend them to others, a very strong chain of Atonement is welded” (T-1.49.2:1-2).

 Once we get the green light from Jesus, what does the miracle look like?
 Again, it looks quite ordinary.